MusicDataset/md_homepage/content/musics/s/SonataNo.2inB-flatMinor(1)-Sergei Rachmaninoff.md

 ---
-title: Sergei Rachmaninoff - Sonata No. 2 in B-flat Minor (1)
+title: Sonata No. 2 in B-flat Minor (1)
 description: This is the description for Sonata No. 2 in B-flat Minor by Sergei Rachmaninoff
 composers: [Sergei Rachmaninoff]
 periods: [Romantic]